A role definition is the foundation upon which a new user is based:

-The account owner sets the initial roles and permissions as part of admin setup, and creates initial users.
-Thereafter, users can create roles (and users) within the permissions the admin created for them.
-If you do not have the permissions you need, contact your admin for more information.
+Note: The account owner admin creates the first roles (and new users based on them).
+Thereafter, users can create roles (and users) within the permissions that were set for them.
+If you do not have the permissions you need to create roles and users, contact your account owner admin.

-All role-related menu options are accessed through the side menu.
+All role-related menu options are accessed from the side menu.

 Note: If the side menu is not visible, click on the square to the left of Global Search at the top of the screen.
 Clicking on this icon allows you to show and hide the side menu.